Auditory Brainstem Response (ABR/BAER)

 Tinnitus Evaluation and Management

-Tinnitus is described as a ringing in the ear, and can range in severity.
-A tinnitus evaluation can help you identify how much tinnitus interferes with your daily life and if there are treatment options that can benefit you.
+Tinnitus is described as a sound in the ear (ringing, buzzing, roaring) and can range in severity.
+The tinnitus evaluation will help you identify how much tinnitus affects your daily life and treatment options that can help you cope or even extinguish the sound.
+The following components are traditionally included in the overall tinnitus evaluation:

 VNG – Balance Evaluations